NAllred91/DatabaseSemesterProject/README.md

 The data dictionary, user guide, EER diagram, schema diagram, postmortem writeup, an empty database dump (just schema), and a full database dump are located in the DatabaseSemesterProject directory.

+please run brew `services start mysql` to start the database.